Smart or Intelligent? Moral or Ethical? Religious or Spiritual?

 Graced are those who hunger and thirst for righteousness, for Jesus will come and abide in them.( When we recognize our own unworthiness, we can accept Jesus as our righteousness)

-Graced are those who recognize the log in their own eye, for they will know how much God loves them.( And then we can love the unloveable.)
+Graced are those who recognize the log in their own eye, for they will know how unconditionally God loves them.( And then we can love the unloveable.)

 Graced are those focused on God, for then we see Him everywhere.